NE

 How does Neon compare to alternatives?

-Neon is one of the strongest options in the cloud & infrastructure category.
+Neon is one of the strongest options in the developer & it category.
 See our full Neon alternatives comparison to evaluate it against Google Cloud and Scaleway.

 Should I claim the Neon startup deal?

-If cloud & infrastructure is part of your stack, yes.
-The SaaSOffers Neon deal gives you $500 in credits — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers Neon deal gives you $500 in credits, verified, free to claim, and takes minutes to activate.

 Ready to try Neon?